 On the basis of Clarence Denhoff (1949) study of American agriculture, categorized entrepreneurs in the way that in the early stages of economic development, entrepreneurs have less initiative and drive and become more innovative and enthusiastic as economic growth progresses.
 Below we have discussed different types of entrepreneur:

 • Innovating entrepreneurs: Innovating entrepreneurs are those who introduce new goods.
-Inauguration of new method of production, discovery of new market and restructuring of enterprise.
+Inauguration of the new methods of production, the discovery of new market and restructuring of the enterprise.
 It is important to note that such entrepreneurs can work only when a certain level of development is already attained, and people are ready for change and improvement.

 • Influential Entrepreneurs: These are characterized by new entrepreneurs’ readiness to adopt successful innovations inaugurated.
 Influential entrepreneurs do not innovate the changes themselves, they simply emulate technology that is innovated by others.
 Entrepreneurs of this type are particularly well suited to underdeveloped areas to bring a mushroom drive mimicking a new combination of factors of production already available in developed regions.

 • Fabian Entrepreneurs: Fabian entrepreneurs are characterized by great care and skepticism in exercising any change in their enterprises.
 They mimic only when it is completely clear that failure to do so will result in a loss of relative position in the enterprise.

 • Drone Entrepreneurs: These are characterized by refusal to accept the possibility of changes in production policies, even at the cost of severely reduced earnings compared to others, such as manufacturers.
 Such entrepreneurs may also suffer losses but they are not ready to change their existing production methods.